vistalabs-org/hackagent/docs/README.md

 ## View Documentation

-After generation, the API reference will be available in `docs/api-reference/` and integrated into the main documentation site.
+After generation, the API reference will be available directly in `docs/docs/` and integrated into the main documentation site.

 ```bash
 # View documentation locally